BC PNP Editorial Team

 Chapter 3: The LMIA Work Permit

 For those who don't qualify for open permits, the Labour Market Impact Assessment (LMIA) is the standard route.
+Our dedicated LMIA guide covers the full process in detail.

 Understanding "High-Wage" vs "Low-Wage" Stream